Different Ways to Complement Speech Delay Therapy

 Published | 7 min read

-A child’s inability to communicate stems from multiple factors.
-Speech delay therapy can be combined with other treatments to address the problem holistically.
+A child’s inability to communicate can stem from multiple factors.
+Speech delay therapy can be combined with other treatments to improve the difficulty in a holistic way.

 Speech delays can also be associated with hearing and neurological disorders.
 But many cases may be due to a short frenulum – the fold beneath the